neckchi/schedulehub/README.md

 Other Carriers currently do not offer such an API.

 ## Master Vessel Voyage
-/schedule/vv  which return master vessel voyage for  all the IB carriers, providing the latest voyage route.
+/schedule/mastervoyage  which return master vessel voyage for all the IB carriers, providing the latest voyage route based on the requested vessel IMO.
+Apart from this, this can also handle the external carrier api for vessel voyage.

 ## App Configuration
 /read/{service.registry}  read the application config which does not require web server restart if any change made.